IR-2017-119, July 11, 2017

 - Use strong, unique passwords.
 Better yet, use a phrase instead of a word.
 Use different passwords for each account.
 Use a mix of letters, numbers and special characters.

 - Never take an email from a familiar source at face value; example: an email from “IRS e-Services.”
 If it asks you to open a link or attachment, or includes a threat to close your account, think twice.
-Visit the e-Services website for confirmation.
+Visit the e-Services webpage for confirmation.

 - If an email contains a link, hover your cursor over the link to see the web address (URL) destination.
 If it’s not a URL you recognize or if it’s an abbreviated URL, don’t open it.